GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 # Preparing VM for Gluu Server Installation
 ## Overview

 Thank you for your interest in the Gluu Server!

-This document will provide instructions for preparing your VM for a standard Gluu Server deployment.
+This document will provide instructions for preparing your VM  for a standard Gluu Server deployment (**not** Docker).
 Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).

 Good luck and welcome to the community!

 !!!
 Note
     To learn more about software licenses, use cases, and more, visit the [docs homepage](../index.md)

+!!!
+Note
+    Prefer to try Gluu Server "Docker Edition"?
+Head over to the [docker edition docs](../docker/intro.md)

 ## System Requirements